core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Fragmented Message Body Integrity {#body-int}

-CoAP was designed to work over unreliable transports, such as UDP, and include a lightweight reliability feature to handle messages which are lost or arrive out of order.
+CoAP was designed to work over unreliable transports, such as UDP, and includes a lightweight reliability feature to handle messages which are lost or arrive out of order.
 In order for a security protocol to support CoAP operations over unreliable transports, it must allow out-of-order delivery of messages.

 The block-wise transfer mechanism {{RFC7959}} extends CoAP by defining the transfer of a large resource representation (CoAP message body) as a sequence of blocks (CoAP message payloads).
 The mechanism uses a pair of CoAP options, Block1 and Block2, pertaining to the request and response payload, respectively.
 The block-wise functionality does not support the detection of interchanged blocks between different message bodies to the same resource having the same block number.
 This remains true even when CoAP is used together with a security protocol such as DTLS or OSCORE, within the replay window ({{I-D.mattsson-core-coap-attacks}}), which is a vulnerability of CoAP when using RFC7959.